yuppiecruncher/Dinsforbins/README.md

 # Dinsforbins
-Simple Dinner Reservation Web Application
+Simple Dinner Reservation Web Application Based on Python3

 The goal of this project is to deploy a live web application with some key features.